J. P. Karliak: Career

 He took a voice over class taught by Bob Bergen.
 In 2008, Karliak made his voice-acting debut in the video game Tom Clancy's EndWar as an unnamed character and others.
 Karliak also appears physically on-screen in live-action television series, such as Ringer and Real Husbands of Hollywood.

-In 2014, he voiced Wolfgang in the video game Skylanders: Trap Team, a role he would reprise in Skylanders: SuperChargers and Skylanders: Imaginators in 2015 and 2016, respectively.
+In 2014, he voiced Wolfgang in the video game Skylanders: Trap Team, a role he reprised in Skylanders: SuperChargers and Skylanders: Imaginators in 2015 and 2016, respectively.
 In 2015, he voiced Wile E. Coyote in the Cartoon Network/Warner Bros.
 Pictures animated television series New Looney Tunes until its cancellation in 2020.
 In 2016, he provided the voice of Reese in the animated feature film Batman: The Killing Joke, featuring Kevin Conroy and Mark Hamill.
 In 2017, he voiced Willy Wonka in the Tom and Jerry direct-to-video animated film Tom and Jerry: Willy Wonka and the Chocolate Factory.

-Starting from 2018, he voices the Boss Baby in The Boss Baby: Back in Business, a Netflix television series based on Marla Frazee's book The Boss Baby and Tom McGrath's 2017 animated film of the same name.
+Starting from 2018, Karliak voiced the Boss Baby in The Boss Baby: Back in Business, a Netflix television series based on Marla Frazee's book The Boss Baby and Tom McGrath's 2017 animated film of the same name.
 He then proceeded to reprise his role in the sequel series The Boss Baby: Back in the Crib, which had aired on May 19, 2022.

 In the 2020 video game Crash Bandicoot 4: It's About Time, he provided the voice of Doctor Nefarious Tropy.

 In 2021, he provided the English voice of S566 in the Netflix animated television series Eden, and provided the voice of Green Goblin in the Disney Junior animated television series Spidey and His Amazing Friends.

 In February 2023, Karliak guest voiced Babwa Venomor, a Trandoshan mercenary leader, who works for the Empire, in Star Wars: The Bad Batch.